foobnix/LibreraReader/docs/wiki/faq/setting-up-fingerprint-or-password-protection/index.md

 Entry into the program may be limited to several types of protection, of your choice:

-* Password protection
 * Protection of the fingerprint.
-The fingerprint is used from the Android system.
+The fingerprint is used from the Android system
+* Password protection.

 To enable password protection you must: